15 Places To Visit In Meghalaya In November To Have Unmatched Experiences

 Photo: Gitartha.bordoloi / Wikimedia Commons

-Weinia Falls in West Khasi Hills is among the lesser-visited but scenic places to visit in Meghalaya in November.
+Weinia Falls in West Khasi Hills is among the lesser-known places to travel in Meghalaya in November.
 The waterfall drops in a deep pool at its base, with light mist rising over the surrounding cliffs.
 The volume of water remains strong in November.
 Reaching the viewpoint requires a short hike down a stony path bordered by wild grass and trees.
 The area is open and mostly uncrowded, with just a few benches and railings near the edge.
 Early morning visits are best for soft light and peaceful surroundings, especially before the afternoon breeze picks up.

 Timings: 7 AM – 5:30 PM